COVID-19 and the 2020-2021 School Year

 We are following CDC and state of Connecticut guidelines as we reimagine dining at the Academy.
 While we must limit the number of individuals in the dining hall at one time, we recognize the importance of sharing a meal with others.
 We will have grab-and-go options so that students may take lunch outdoors (as weather permits) and have lunch in a class, or in a club or team meeting.
 We will offer additional locations for meal pickup.

 There will be few self-service options in the dining hall per health department recommendation.
-Students will also find Plexiglas partitions on Page 4 tables in the dining hall; while there will be some physical barriers in place, they will allow students to sit and enjoy mealtime together.
+Plexiglas partitions and some physical barriers will be in place; they will allow students and faculty to sit and enjoy mealtime together.
 We will revisit the dining policies and procedures throughout the year and make changes as we are able.

 Where will students be permitted to gather during their free time?